curtisrookard/RRIoT/README.md

 2) Incorporating the Deep Deterministic Policy Gradient model as part of the RIoT model
 3) Applying SAGE to determine global feature importance

-This repository contains code for the RRIoT algorithm.
+This repository contains code for the RRIoT model.
 For source data of the TON-IoT telemetry dataset, please visit: https://research.unsw.edu.au/projects/toniot-datasets.
 For more information about SAGE, please visit: https://iancovert.com/blog/understanding-shap-sage/.
 If you like and use this code, please consider citing our work.